KieraConway/CSC718/Project/2 - Semaphore/README.txt

 	-   Running time depends on max thread connections.
 Runtime is printed at end of each program.

+	-	testFile.txt is a randomly generated AI text file, the information within is nonsensical and nonfactual

 Overview of Functions:
     main()              Program Entry